jlarmstrongiv/tracecamp-winter-2020/curriculum/day-4/README.md

 };
 ```

+We will make `GET` requests most of the time.
 An http status code may have different meanings depending on the method.
-The most common one we will use is the `GET` request.

 ## Nextjs API routes